 The first stop on this amazing tour would be at Pench National Park.
-Located at about 90 km away Nagpur, this is one of India’s well-known Tiger Heavens.
+Located about 90 km away from Nagpur, this is one of India’s well-known Tiger Heavens.
 Covering an area of 282 sq. km., the park lies in the heart of Central India across two states – Madhya Pradesh and Maharashtra.
-It is named after the pristine Pench river that flows through the park.
+It is named after the pristine Pench River that flows through the park.

 The world’s first wild White Tiger was sighted in Bandhavgarh, which was captured by the King of Rewa Maharaja Martand Singh.
 He was named Mohan and was domesticated by the Maharaja.
 The King was also successful in breeding white tigers and these cats have thrived in captivity since then.
 Hence, all of the world’s white tigers in captivity share their genes with Bandhavgarh’s tigers and are Mohan’s descendants.

 Bandhavgarh derives its name from the legends of Ramayana.
 It is believed that the fort was built during the Ramayana Age by Lord Rama and given to his brother Lakshmana to keep a watch over Sri Lanka.
 Bandhav means Brother and Garh means Fort.
 The fort still stands as a testimony to time for over 2000 years now.

 Having one of the highest densities of wild tigers in the country, Bandhavgarh is a heaven for wildlife viewing.
 With about 60 tigers roaming the forests of Bandhavgarh, the park offers unparalleled experiences, which are next to none.

 Delhi - Mumbai